Hillside 2022-2023 Covid-19 Protocols for In-person Learning:

 - Students must wash hands frequently using the correct, thorough method or use hand sanitizer.

 - Frequently touched surfaces will be regularly cleaned.

 Isolation and Quarantine Guidance for K-12 Schools

-On January 4, 2022, the CDC recommended applying updated isolation and quarantine recommendations to K-12 settings.
+The CDC recommends applying updated isolation and quarantine recommendations to K-12 settings.
 Public Health – Seattle & King County is adopting these recommendations.
 Further details will be coming soon.
 In the meantime, King County schools can begin applying the following recommendations immediately:

 All people with COVID-19 (with or without symptoms) need to isolate for at least 5 days.

 For students, teachers, and staff who test positive for COVID-19 and never develop symptoms: